 - The foreign parent company has multiple investors that are U.S. tax residents, which could include private equity funds, individuals, and other businesses.

-To begin identifying and correcting problems in this area, multinational businesses with significant ownership based in the U.S. should consider these steps:
+To identify and correct problems in this area, multinational businesses with significant ownership based in the U.S. should consider these steps:

 - Review the global structure of the foreign parent and its subsidiaries to identify how much of the business is owned by U.S.-based investors and determine the impact of downward attribution.